frain-dev/convoy-website/content/docs/cli.md

 ### Command Flags

-- `--cronspec`: This is used to specify how far in the past to look for event deliveries.
+- `--export-spec`: This is used to specify how far in the past to look for event deliveries.
 It accepts a duration string.
 Duration strings are like integers followed by a time unit.
 E.g. `1h`, `300ms`, or `2h45m` etc.

 - `--port`: This is the port where the metrics from the scheduler serves the metrics and has a default port of `5007`.